vektor-inc/slide/wca2023_speak.md

 However, as mentioned earlier

 <div class="alert alert-warning" style="margin-right:35%;">

-There is nothing that
-users cannot create on their own, so it is weak as a point of monetization.
+There is nothing that users cannot create on their own, so it is **weak as a point of monetization**.

 </div>

 ---------------------------------------------------------------------------